 Procurement initiatives to support small business

-We are a national regulator that operates primarily from one location in Melbourne.
+We are a national regulator based in Melbourne.

 We are proud of the expertise and contribution of our diverse workforce, which has helped us deliver quality services to the charity sector and the Australian public.

-Table 6.2: Headcount by classification level and gender as of 30 June 2022
+Table 6.1: Headcount by classification level and gender as of 30 June 2022

 Diversity and inclusion

-We strive to be a leader in diversity and inclusion in the Australian Public Service.
-This commitment is represented by all our employees, and collectively we are ethical, respectful and supportive.
+We continue to strive to be a leader in diversity, equity, and inclusion in the Australian Public Service.
+This commitment is represented by all our employees, and collectively we are ethical, respectful, and supportive.

-We have programs to support an inclusive work environment, which includes a focus on:
+We support an inclusive work environment through our practices, which includes a focus on: